Frequently Asked Questions

 What is the Mid-Columbia Duck Race?

-The Mid-Columbia Duck Race is a cooperative fundraising event for the six Rotary clubs of the Tri-Cities which include the Rotary Clubs of Columbia Center, Columbia Valley Daybreak, Pasco-Kennewick, Richland, Richland Riverside and Tri-Cities Sunrise.
-Over $2 million has been raised in the 29 years since the duck race's inception.
+The Mid-Columbia Duck Race is a cooperative fundraising event for the five Rotary clubs of the Tri-Cities which include the Rotary Clubs of Columbia Center, Columbia Valley Daybreak, Pasco-Kennewick, Richland, and Tri-Cities Sunrise.
+Nearly $3 million has been raised in the 36 years since the duck race's inception.
+For an interesting historical read, click here.
+The duck race consists of raffle tickets with winners drawn at an event at Columbia Park - in 2024 this event is scheduled for Saturday, September 14, 2024.

 Where is the Mid-Columbia Duck Race?

 The race is located on the Columbia River at the Lampson pit area of Columbia Park in Kennewick.
-This is located near the blue bridge, playground of dreams, and the bandshell.
+This is located near the blue bridge, playground of dreams, and the bandshell, along the rivershore east part of the park.
+Overflow parking is available.

 When is the Mid-Columbia Duck Race?

-The race is held each year on a designated Saturday in October.
-In 2017, the Duck Race will be held on October 7th starting at 10 a.m. at Columbia Park, Kennewick.
-The Race Begins at Noon sharp!
-Special thanks to Columbia Industries and Rotary Club of Richland for continued spearheading of official race activities.
+The race is held each year on a designated Saturday in the fall.
+In 2024, the Duck Race will be held on September 14th starting at 10 a.m. at Columbia Park, Kennewick.
+Activities taking place will include local non profits sharing information and kids activities.
+The Ducks Race at Noon sharp!
+Special thanks to Columbia Industries - CI Community Center and Rotary Club of Richland for continued spearheading of official race activities.
+Winners will be announced within 72 hours of the race, once validation is completed.
+Check back to our Winners Page after the race to see if you won!

 How does the Mid-Columbia Duck Race work?

 On event day, rubber ducks are numbered to match the number on each ticket.
-They are then placed in a large container and lifted over the Columbia River by a large Lampson Crane.
-The start of the race is started off by the Lampson crane releasing the 40,000 ducks into the river.
+They are then placed in a large container provided by Basin Disposal and lifted over the Columbia River by a large Lampson Crane.
+The start of the race is started off by the Lampson crane releasing the 25,000 ducks into a prefabricated race course into the River.
 The first duck to cross the finish line wins the highest valued prize.

 What is planned on event day?

-Usually, local Rotary supported non profit organizations will be on hand sharing information about their organizations.
+Local Rotary supported non profit organizations will be on hand sharing information about their organizations.
 There will be activities for the kiddos at all booths on site.
 Goody bags, activities and fun for the whole family can be found!
-Bounce houses will be set up for children under 12 years old.
-Event Sponsor Coca Cola will be there dishing out some fun for attendees as well!
-Food vendors to include hot dogs, kettle corn, and more!
+Bounce houses may be set up for children under 12 years old.
+Concessions to include hot dogs, kettle corn, snow cones, coffee and much more!
+Kennewick Fire Department and other community entities will be there to share hands on experiences for the kids.

 Do I receive the rubber duck after the race?